jawj/zapatos-docs/src/index.md

 The same as for `insert`, an empty array provided to `upsert` is identified as a no-op, and the database will not actually be queried unless you set the `force` option on `run` to true.

+##### `upsert` options

+The optional fourth argument to `upsert` is an `options` object.
+The available options are `returning` and `extras` (see the documentation for `insert` for details) plus `updateColumns`, `noNullUpdateColumns`, `updateValues` and `reportAction`.

+* The `updateColumns` option allows us to specify a subset of columns (as either one name or an array of names) that are to be updated on conflict.
+For example, you might want to include all columns except `createdAt` in this list.

+* The `noNullUpdateColumns` option takes a column name or array of column names which are not to be overwritten with `NULL` in the case that the `UPDATE` branch is taken.

+* The `updateValues` option allows us to specify alternative column values to be used in the `UPDATE` query branch: [see below](#updatevalues).

+* The `reportAction: 'suppress'` option causes the `$action` result key to be omitted, so the query returns plain `JSONSelectable` instead of `UpsertReturnable` results.

 ##### `INSERT ...
 ON CONFLICT ...
 DO NOTHING`

 A special case arises if you pass the empty array `[]` to the `updateColumns` option of `upsert`.

 Since no columns are then to be updated in case of a conflict, an `ON CONFLICT ...
 DO NOTHING` query is generated instead of an `ON CONFLICT ...
 DO UPDATE ...` query.
 For better self-documenting code, an alias for the empty array is provided for this case: `doNothing`.

-Since nothing is returned by Postgres for any `DO NOTHING` cases, a query with `updateColumns: []` or `updateColumns: db.doNothing` may return fewer rows than you pass in.
-If you pass in an array of insert row values, you could get back an empty array if all rows conflict.
-If you pass in a single row, you'll get `undefined` back if there's a conflict.
-The return types will automatically reflect this.
+Since nothing is returned by Postgres for any `DO NOTHING` cases, a query with `updateColumns: []` or `updateColumns: db.doNothing` may return fewer rows than were passed in.
+If you pass in an array, you could get back an empty array if all rows conflict with existing rows.
+If you pass in values of a single row, you'll get back `undefined` if a conflict occurs (and the return types will automatically reflect this).

 For example: